jmuehlig/perf-cpp/docs/recording-parallel.md

 ## Per-Process Counters

-`perf::MultiProcessEventCounter` records events for specific processes by PID, combining the results:
+`perf::MultiProcessEventCounter` records events for specific processes by PID and combines the results:

 > [!NOTE]
 > Monitoring other processes may require elevated privileges.
 See the [perf paranoid setting](perf-paranoid.md).